-Why Eating Together as a Family Is so Important!
+Eating Together as a Family Is Important for You and Your Child!

 I grew up in a large family where evening dinners and Sunday lunches were the norm.
 In fact Sunday lunches often included extended family: grandparents, aunts and uncles.
 My parents had their own business (still do) and worked hard for their family.
 Mum would come rushing through the door of an evening and throw herself into preparing a nutritious family meal: always a good cut of meat and plenty of vegetables.
 We also enjoy pasta dishes and homemade meatballs or burgers as a treat.
 Saturday would be a steak dinner with all the trimmings and Sunday a full on roast lunch complete with apple pie and ice cream.